Discover Poole Park

 Thrill-seekers in search of adventure can try out various water sports on the lake, including kayaking, windsurfing and stand-up paddle boarding.
 Close to the water sports centre there’s also a 12-hole crazy golf course, sure to challenge even seasoned golfers!
 For those who prefer a slower pace of life, Poole Park has ample paths and gardens to explore as well as two cafes, great for a coffee or enjoying an ice cream in the sun.

-This summer, be sure to check out Poole Harbour Festival, taking place 30 July – 1 August at Baiter Park, at the southern edge of Poole Park.
+This summer, be sure to check out Poole Harbour Festival, taking place on the 29th - 31st July 2022 at Baiter Park, at the southern edge of Poole Park.
 Over the course of three days, there’ll be live music, street food and funfair attractions, making it a must-do for the whole family.

 Make the move to Sandbanks Road and enjoy easy access to Poole Park as well as many shops, restaurants and cafes.
 To find out more about the homes available, or book a place onto the Pilates class, call the team on 01202 618 568 or email [email protected].